Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ko/learn-relevant-links.md

 ### Crowdcast Webinars

-- [AXIASolar Homepage](https://www.crowdcast.io/axiasolar) - List of all Crowdcast webinars that the Web3 Foundation has done.
+- [AXIASolar Homepage](https://www.crowdcast.io/axiasolar) - List of all Crowdcast webinars that the AXIACoin Foundation has done.
 - [Governance on AXIASolar](https://www.crowdcast.io/e/governance-on-axiasolar--) - An explanation of how governance works in AXIASolar and AXIALunar, with Bill Laboon.
 - [AXIALunar](https://www.crowdcast.io/e/qpz8aran) - An overview of AXIALunar with Anson Lau.
 - [Block Production and Finalization in AXIASolar](https://www.crowdcast.io/e/axiasolar-block-production) - An explanation of how BABE and GRANDPA work together to produce and finalize blocks on AXIALunar, with Bill Laboon.